-approved the project.
+This cross-sectional study collected data from patients who regularly attend the outpatient neurology clinic at M. Rab Medical Center and the neurology private clinic.
+The data collection and study duration was 1 year, and the IRB of Jinnah Sindh Medical University approved the project.
 The sample size was calculated using the online software Open Epi.
-We calculated a 76.6% prevalence using a 95% confidence level and a 4% bound of error.
-The sample size was 431, accounting for a 10% non-response rate.
-With the convenience sampling technique used, the final size was approximately 500.
-The study population consisted of male and female participants aged 18 to 23.
-Participants who provided informed consent and visited the neurology clinic, as well as individuals over 18 years of age, were included in this study.
+We took 76.6% prevalence, taking the confidence level of 95% and the bound of error of 4%, the sample size came out to be 431, with an account 10% non-response rate, and the final size came out to be around 500 with the convenience sampling technique was used.
+The study population included male and female participants between the ages of 18 and 23.
+Participants who provided informed consent and visited the neurology clinic and individuals over 18 years were included in this study.
 At the same time, patients with other medical conditions like hypertension, diabetes and other comorbidities were excluded.